Support the Choir and ‘Great Choral Music’

 If you are not an active singer but you enjoy classical or choral music and supporting the arts, you might like to consider becoming a Patron.

 Perhaps you know someone who runs a business and who would be interested in advertising in our programme, or exploring a special sponsorship partnership.
-Our Marketing & Publicity Officer would be delighted to hear from you.
+Our Marketing & Publicity Officer or Advertising contact would be delighted to hear from you.
 Contact us.

 Support WFCS when you participate in the Worcester Community LotteryChoose Worcester Festival Choral Society as your preferred charity when participating in the Worcester Community Lottery and we'll receive a fantastic 50p from every ticket you buy, to help us continue to bring 'the choral greats' to Worcester each year!
 Plus 10p from every ticket will go to other great local causes.
 Tickets cost only £1 each and you could WIN up to £25,000.
-Draws take place every Saturday at 8pm, from 27th April 2019.
+Draws take place every Saturday at 8pm.
 Buy your tickets at our special WFCS Worcester Lottery Page HERE

 Shop online using our WFCS Amazon link below, and we receive a 10% donation of your sale – at no cost to you!Now there is a fantastic way to contribute to WFCS funds when doing your normal online shopping.
 Anyone purchasing products, gifts or music through Amazon can support Worcester Festival Choral Society by using our special Amazon link for access – and the Society will receive a donation worth 10% of your purchase value.
 (The link takes you to what looks like the normal Amazon home page, but in fact the system knows you have used our WFCS link and donates to us accordingly when you pay).
 It won’t cost you anything, but provides an invaluable, small additional income for the Society each year.
 Thanks for supporting WFCS while you shop!